 Gengenbach's Other Attractions

 If you miss the Christmas season entirely or are looking for more to do in charming Gengenbach, go no further than the medieval old town center (Altstadt).
 Founded in in the 13th century, the city has a nickname of “pearl among the romantic half-timbered towns”.
-The center maintains its old defences of rampart walls with imposing guard towers.
+The center maintains its old defenses of rampart walls with imposing guard towers.
 For another example of gorgeous medieval architecture, consider a visit to Rothenburg ob der Tauber.

 If you arrive during Carnival season, the town has another side to share.
 Gengenbach is famous for its Fasnacht celebration.
 Festival-goers dress in gaudy outfits with unique carved wooden masks.
 Discover more of the unique traditions of the town on Gegenbach's site or in the Fasnacht museum.